awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_FUNCTION.md

 ### Scalar Lambda UDF example using a Node\.js Lambda function<a name="r_CREATE_FUNCTION-lambda-example-node"></a>

 The following example creates an external function called `exfunc_sum` that takes two integers as input arguments\.
 This function returns the sum as an integer output\.
 The name of the Lambda function to be called is `lambda_sum`\.
 The language used for this Lambda function is Node\.js 12\.x\.
 Make sure to specify the IAM role\.
 The example uses `'arn:aws:iam::123456789012:user/johndoe'` as the IAM role\.
-We recommend using the STABLE option\.

 ```
 CREATE EXTERNAL FUNCTION exfunc_sum(INT,INT)
 RETURNS INT
-STABLE
+VOLATILE
 LAMBDA 'lambda_sum'
 IAM_ROLE 'arn:aws:iam::123456789012:role/Redshift-Exfunc-Test';
 ```